 Merry Sharp of Winter Garden, Florida, bought her first horse in 2006, and had seven horses by the middle of 2007.
 "I am relatively new to all this, but I have jumped in with both feet and am not looking back," she said.

 Merry has also jumped into her new role as NSBA board member.
 Like many people she learned about the NSBA FOundation's EWD and Heroes On Horses programs while competing at the NSBA World Championship Show.
 Although she grew up in a family that has always been involved in the community and helping others, the EWD and Heroes On Horses programs found a special place in her heart.
 As a graduate with a masters in social work, Merry understand the powerful impact horses have on riders with disabiliies.

 She operates a 15-acre horse farm in Central Florida where 27 horses currently reside, and a few foals are expected in 2017.
-Merry and her daughter Jaime are often found competing in NSBA and AQHA events.
+Merry and her daughter Jaime are often found competing in NSBA, APHA, PtHA and AQHA events.

-"My entire life, I've always been keen on voluteeing to help our those in need," said Dominis DStefano. of Edmond, Oklahoma.
-Dominic has done everything from walks for the cures,to providing home-cooked meals to the less fortunate during the holidays, to raising guide dogs for the Guide Dog Foundation.
-Perhaps. it is no supers that he was attached to service on the NSBA Foundation board.
+"My entire life, I've always been keen on volunteering to help our those in need," said Dominic DeStefano. of Edmond, Oklahoma.
+Dominic has done everything from walks for the cure, to providing home-cooked meals to the less fortunate during the holidays, to raising guide dogs for the Guide Dog Foundation.
+Perhaps it is no surprise that he was attracted to serve on the NSBA Foundation board.